DavidMukhiya/food-delivery-platform/README.md

 ## Food Delivery Platform (Vendor Mangement)
 * It is a web application.
 Where the user/owner can Register/Update their restaurants.
-* The owner/user will able to update or add one or more dishes under each restaurant.
+* The owner/user will be able to update or add one or more dishes under each restaurant.
 * It will be a full-stack project.
 * For project management and to maximize my efficiency.
 I will be using kanban board an agile project management tool.
 *For the Mockup Design, I have used canva.

 ## My Mockup Design

 * Login Page
 ![Food delivery Platform!](food-delivery-platform-login.png)